Dhoby Ghaut MRT station: Station design

 Serving three MRT lines, the five-level underground station is the largest station on the network, with seven entrances connecting to the various developments around the station.
 The 180 m long NSL station, designed by French architect Spielman and local partner Chok and Associates, is located at Basement 3 of the station.
 The NSL station has brown and black geometric patterns that run throughout the station.
 These patterns guide passengers to the platforms, which has diamond-shaped tiles to indicate the platform screen doors.
-Initially with three levels, the station expanded to five levels with the NEL platforms.
+Initially with three levels, the station expanded to five underground levels with the NEL platforms.

 The NEL platforms, constructed 28 m below ground at Basement 5, were the deepest on the network until 2010 when Bras Basah station on the CCL opened.
 Dhoby Ghaut station is the first MRT station to feature a set of 55 m travelators that link the NEL and NSL platforms.
 The expanded station is integrated with the twin-towered office complex The Atrium@Orchard above the station.
 The first such integration on the MRT network allows for more efficient land use while improving access to public transport.
-The station also has retail shops collectively part of SMRT's Dhoby Ghaut XChange.
-However, these shops are less frequented by commuters, especially during the COVID-19 pandemic, with plans for these shops to be taken over by an anchor tenant.
+The station also has retail shops collectively part of Staytion Lifestyle Centre, previously SMRT's Dhoby Ghaut XChange.
+It was initially planned for these shops to be taken over by an anchor tenant due to low footfall from the COVID-19 pandemic, but SMRT's retail arm Stellar Lifestyle instead revamped the retail space as part of a new themed retail concept.

 Unlike the other NEL stations, the station itself is not designated as a Civil Defence shelter; an underground car park underneath the ten-storey tower is a designated shelter instead.
-As a result, the station is more spacious and is naturally illuminated with lightwells.
+As a result, the station is more spacious and naturally illuminated with lightwells.
 The station architecture received an "honourable mention" at the Singapore Institute of Architects Design Awards in 2003.

 The station is wheelchair accessible.
 The NSL station, initially without accessible facilities, has been upgraded to include lifts, ramps and dedicated toilets for the disabled.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated routes that connect the station entrances to the platforms or between the lines.
 There are wider fare gates that allow easier access for wheelchair users into the station.

 Public art

+The station features six pieces of artworks.
+The artworks on the NEL and CCL platforms were commissioned as part of the MRT network Art-in-Transit programme, a showcase that integrates public artwork in the MRT network.